syntaxsurge/pack-trace/docs/youtube-demo-script.md

 ## 1. Problem (0:00–0:20)
 - Shot: Landing page `/`
 - VO: “Counterfeits and quality failures cost lives—WHO says at least 1 in 10 medical products in Low and Middle-Income Countries is substandard or falsified.
 In the U.S., Drug Supply Chain Security Act now pushes interoperable, electronic tracking because paper trails fail.
 Temperature excursions remain a logistics risk, demanding continuous monitoring.
 Our demo ties it together: public custody on Hedera, live monitoring in supOS.”
+- VO: “This project is NodeOps‑ready with a public linux/amd64 Docker image and a marketplace template URL for one‑click deploys.”

 ## 2. Solution (0:20–0:45)
 - Shot: Stay on hero; hover “Get Started”